 Elevation grain - ~500-700 metres

 This creek is named after Thomas Edward Andrews, nicknamed Bullocky Tom, who was born in 1848 in Wicklow, Ireland.
-He made his home at the junction of Big Crystal Creek and Little Crystal Creek and lived there with his wife, Ruth, and their children.
-After his death on 13th January 1897, he was buried at Mount Ruth, a hill next to Big Crystal Creek.
-He is well-known for the Bullocky Tom's Track was the most-used pack-track up the coastal escarpment and provided supplies to the Mount Spec tin miners.
-The small creek bordering the Thomas Andrews property is now called Bullocky Tom's Creek after this early settler.
+Andrews made his home at the junction of Big Crystal Creek and Little Crystal Creek and lived there with his wife, Ruth, and their children.
+After his death on 13th January 1897, Andrews was buried at Mount Ruth, a hill next to Big Crystal Creek.
+Andrews is well-known for the Bullocky Tom's Track which was the most-used pack-track up the coastal escarpment and provided supplies to the Mount Spec tin miners.
+This small creek that bordered Thomas Andrew's property was named Bullocky Tom's Creek after this early settler.